truenas/documentation/content/en/docs/TrueNAS/tn-aws.md

 The upload can take as long as an hour, depending on connection speeds and other factors.

 When the S3 bucket upload is complete, the script will create a snapshot, register the AMI, and copy the AMI to all regions for mirrors.
-The upload command fails if the image doesn't work for some reason.
+The upload command will fail if the image doesn't work for some reason.
 For example, using a name that already exists will cause the upload command to fail.
 If this happens, fix the error and rerun the command.
 When successful, the upload simply finishes.